 For forex CFDs the contract size is 100,000 of the first-named currency, e.g. 1 CFD of USD/JPY is $100,000.
 For index CFDs the contract size is 1 unit of the quoted currency per point, e.g. 1 CFD of Germany 30 is €1 per point.

-Our trading hours are given in GMT.
+Our trading hours are given in UK time.
 The underlying market hours are driven by local time in the country of origin, and as such there may be seasonal adjustments such as daylight saving hours.
 A change to trading hours will be posted on our website not on this page.

 When the underlying market is open we will operate our tightest spreads.
 When the market is closed and goes ‘grey’ we will operate wider spreads which may vary by time.
 Our spreads may also vary according to underlying liquidity or in fast-moving market conditions.